Table of Contents

 On October 15th the U.S. Fish and Wildlife Service (Service) posted a document outlining their vision for the next 5 year strategic plan for the Whooping Crane Eastern Partnership (WCEP) and the Eastern Migratory Population (EMP).

-In their Vision Document, they proposed radical changes to the release methods used for the Eastern Migratory Population (EMP) including ending the use of the ultralight-guided migration technique (UL) in favor of the Direct Autumn Release (DAR) and other, as yet, untested methods.
+In their Vision Document, they proposed radical changes to the release methods used for the Eastern Migratory Population (EMP) including ending the use of the ultralight-guided migration technique (UL) an all costume rearing methods in favor of other, as yet, untested methods.
 According to the Service, the document carries no regulatory authority but is to be considered at an upcoming meeting of all WCEP partners scheduled for mid-January.
 However, it was posted publicly on the FWS Midwest Region website shortly after it was shared with the WCEP Guidance Team and well before any final decisions have been made.

 In making public their Vision Document even before it was discussed by WCEP, FWS breached the WCEP protocol and gave no consideration to the effect it would have on Operation Migration and its dedicated supporters who may now question their future donations.
 That has forced OM into a very awkward position of having to publicly point out the shortcomings of these ill-conceived recommendations.

 In making these proposals, the FWS used information presented at a WCEP Structured Decision Making (SDM) process that was conducted in 2013.
 At that time, only information from 2001 to 2010 was considered.
 2010 was the same year that the Whooping Crane Recovery Team ended releases at Necedah because of low reproduction, which is generally accepted to be caused by a large population of parasitic black flies resulting in nest abandonment.
 It is important to note that the results of the 2013 SDM were to approve both DAR and UL releases within the Wisconsin Rectangle for the next five years.